ayayron117/Portfolio/README.md

 ## *C.elegan* Aging Atlas
 **Paper:** https://www.biorxiv.org/content/10.1101/2023.02.28.530490v1.full
 **Code:**
-**Description:** The purpose of this project was to build a transcriptomic aging atlas that could be used to investigate and compare the age related changes associated with some of these mechanisms at the cellular level.
-Single nucleus RNA sequencing was utilized to capture the transcriptomes of worms that were subjected to the pro-longevity mechanisms.
-Nuclei from cells in various tissues were sequenced on certain days to track the transcriptomic changes that occurred as the worms aged.
-My contributions to this project include the following:
+**Description:** Transcriptomic aging atlas for *C.elegan* worms that could be used for investigating and comparing age related changes that are associated with pro-longevity mechanisms at the cellular level.

-- Aging-clocks for all tissues
-- Tissue-specific age prediction and correlations for wild type and long-lived strains
-- Weighted gene co-expression network analysis to determine module eigengenes, consensus modules, and module trait correlations
-- Gene enrichment analysis
-- RShiny app for exploration of the transcriptomic aging atlas

 ## RShiny App for *C.elegan* Aging Atlas
 **App:** https://agingc.shinyapps.io/Aging_Atlas/